Living in Latin America during my thirties introduced me to tasting menus and a few of the world's best restaurants.

 In 2014, I became curious about how those meals in Medellin, Lima, and Mexico City would stack up to fine dining in New York City.

-And if I was searching for excellence in NYC, why not shoot for the top and dine at Eleven Madison Park, a three-star Michelin restaurant rated the best in North America that year by the World's 50 Best Restaurants.
+And if I was searching for excellence in NYC, why not shoot for the top with Eleven Madison Park, a three-star Michelin restaurant rated the best in North America that year by the World's 50 Best Restaurants.

-[Three years later, Eleven Madison Park would be recognized as the best restaurant in the world when it reached the list's #1 spot.]
+Three years later, Eleven Madison Park was recognized as the best restaurant in the world.

 Swiss chef Daniel Humm began working at Eleven Madison Park in 2006, and in 2017, he bought the restaurant with his business partner, Will Guidara.